Average case polyhedral complexity of the maximum stable set problem: Preliminaries

 \subsection{Linear programming formulations}

-The notion of linear programming formulation we introduce here generalizes that appearing in the work of \cite{CLRS13} on MAX CSPs and is related to the notion of faithful linear encodings, their corresponding pairs of polyhedra and extended formulations thereof, see~\cite{bfps2012,bfps2012jour}.
-Our aim is to obtain lower bounds that are \emph{independent} of the actual encoding of the optimization problem as a linear program (see \cite{BP2014} for more details).
+The notion of linear programming formulation we use here generalizes both that appearing in the work of \cite{CLRS13} on MAX CSPs and the notion of faithful linear encodings, their corresponding pairs of polyhedra, and extended formulations thereof, see~\cite{bfps2012jour}.
+Extended formulation for pairs of polyhedra first appeared in \cite[Section~4.1]{Pashkovich12} under the name extended relaxation.
+The motivation for the streamlined model is to give a direct natural approach to understanding polyhedral complexity, in particular in the context of approximate formulations.
+Our model is in line with \cite{CLRS13,LRS15,BPZ2014,BFPS2015}.

-We will first specify the notion of an optimization problem.
+In a nutshell, the presented model focuses on the underlying combinatorial problem, making definitions intuitive, and avoids technicalities arising from the use of polyhedra, in particular, the question of the choice of the right polyhedra.
+This also eliminates the trap in the polyhedral world of using facets of the polyhedra not having any combinatorial meaning.
+We would like to stress that there is nothing inherent in the model, which cannot be done with extended formulation (with the minimal polyhedral pair, see Remark~\ref{rem:LP-vs-EF}), i.e., the role of new model is just for streamlining the presentation.

+As a particularly relevant example for this paper, the \emph{stable set polytope} (with a suitable outer polyhedron) corresponds to the non-uniform version of the \emph{stable set problem}.
+For the uniform version (see below) our model naturally provides a formulation, while there does not seem to be an immediate natural polyhedral formulation.

+As a final remark, the model heavily depends on the original combinatorial formulation of the problem, e.g., on the choice of objective functions and feasible solutions, which is one of the reasons, why the model is not in conflict with any complexity-theoretic assumptions; the other one being that the encoding length of the coefficients are not considered.

+We start by defining optimization problems.
 For the sake of exposition, we restrict ourselves to maximization problems.

 \begin{defn}[Maximization problem] A \emph{maximization problem} $\Pi = (\mathcal S, \mathcal F,{}^*)$ consists of a finite set \(\mathcal{S}\) of \emph{feasible solutions}, a finite set \(\mathcal{F}\) of \emph{objective functions} where $f \colon \mathcal{S} \to \R$ for each $f \in \mathcal{F}$, and an \emph{approximation guarantee} $f^* \in \R$ so that \(f^* \geqslant \max_{s \in \mathcal{S}} f(s)\) for each objective function \(f \in \mathcal{F}\). \end{defn}